aws-samples/aws-lex-v2-cfn-cr/README.md

 ## Caveats

-- CloudFormation Updates and creation events must complete within the Lambda limit of 15 minutes.
+- CloudFormation update and creation events must complete within the Lambda limit of 15 minutes.
 This also includes building the Bot locales.
 This is enough time for the vast majority of bots.
 The poller functionality of the CrHelper library is not used to extend this time since larger bot definitions